nicothyun/nicothyun.github.io/index.md

 title: About
 ---

-**Huey Yun Teo** hails from the sunny island of Singapore, and presently works as a Marketing Strategiest for Xfers.
+**Huey Yun Teo** hails from the sunny island of Singapore, and presently works as a Marketing Executive for Xfers.

 <figure>
 <img src="/images/huey-yun-teo-resume.jpg" class="imgbleed">